unt-libraries/texas-choropleth/README.md

     $ fig build
     ```

-    This will pull down the MySQL Docker image and the Python Docker image and build the web image from the Dockerfile.
+    This will pull down the MySQL and Python images and build the web image from the Dockerfile.

 6. Run